© suburban-garden.co.uk 2019

 Anemone x hybrida 'Honorine Jobert' £3.75

-(9cm pot available now)
+(9cm pot coming soon)

 Pure white single flowers from August to October.
 Useful to brighten up a shady spot.
 This Japanese anemone will grow anywhere in any soil in sun or shade.
 Can grows to a height and spread of 1.2m.
 Will spread fairly quickly.
 Hardy.